 Equally, services should avoid rejecting referrals solely because a particular form has not been used if the referral itself contains the necessary clinical information.

-- a specific clinical question exists
+- include a clear clinical question or reason for referral

 Referrals from multidisciplinary teams